aeoncloud/100-Days-of-Code-in-Python/Day 3/README.md

 ## Concepts Practiced
 - Learned the concept of 'concatenation'.
 - Learned how to combine texts (_strings_) and variables together into single sentences.
-- Debugged common coding error such as SyntaxError
+- Debugged common coding error such as SyntaxError.

 ## Learning Outcome
 Project 3: The Ultimate Wacky Recipe Maker